Antoine Monot Jr.: Acting career

 At the age of nearly 16, Monot left school to study directing at the Zurich University of the Arts.
-During his final school days, he was cast for the film Tschäss.
+During his final school days, he was cast for the film Jazz (1994).
 The film was directed by Daniel Helfer in Zurich and Wuppertal.
 After that, Monot exclusively acted on theatre stages until 1996 – at first in the independent scene under the directorship of Volker Lösch, who had left the ensemble of the Theater am Neumarkt Zurich in order to make his director’s debut with Gerettet in 1994.
 The two Lösch productions Vatermord and Der große B also featured Monot.
 After that, well-established theatres took notice of Monot and he played at the Schauspielhaus Zürich (Der Krüppel von Inishmaan), the Theater am Neumarkt Zürich (Raststätte oder Sie machens alle) and at the Theater Basel, among others.
 In 1996, Monot, who until this point had exclusively acted on theatre stages in Switzerland, attempted to make inroads into the German film and television market.
 His first roles were appearances in episodes of the German TV productions SK-Babies and as a patient in Alphateam.
 In 1997, he was invited to the casting for the German film Absolute Giganten, which was to be young actor Sebastian Schipper’s debut as director.
 With Stefan Arndt and Tom Tykwer, he also found two producers to help get the movie off the ground with their film company X-Filme Creative Pool.
 The casting process took more than a year, and after the second round in spring 1998, Monot was accepted to play the role of “Walter” alongside Frank Giering, Florian Lukas and Julia Hummer.
 Shooting commenced in Hamburg on 10 August 1998, and this film is considered to be his breakthrough.